MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-deploy-new-environment-with-ERP-template.md

 In the above example, we used the **Finance** environment template.
 Similar options are available to you for other finance and operations apps, such as Supply Chain Management and Project Operations.

 ## Delete the environment
 In this step, delete the environment you previously created.
 Deleting an environment is an action commonly done by admins who wish to reclaim capacity for other purposes.
+An environment can be deleted using the Power Platform admin center, or PowerShell as follows.

 # [Power Platform admin center](#tab/PPAC)